suryxin1204/learngit/readme.txt

- Git is a version control system.
+ Git is distributed a version control system.